berchbrown/berchbrown/README.md

 - 👋 Hi, I’m @berchbrown
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Web
-- 📫 How to reach me : Discord : berchbrown#4507
+- 📫 How to reach me : Discord : berchbrown

 <!---
 berchbrown/berchbrown is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.